Poul de Løvenørn: Administration and diplomacy

 Apart from these missions, Løvenørn was much used for his administrative talents where he could rapidly come to a practical solution.
 In this mode when yellow fever was ravaging the West indies and America in 1796 he established a quarantine station at Christiansand and also took reassuring quarantine measures both in Denmark and in Norway.

-In May 1796 he was ordered to go to Farsund in southwest Norway to receive from the British a number of ships which the latter had unlawfully seized in Norwegian harbours.
-These ships were the French Le Petit Diable and two prizes captured by her, and the Dutch de Vlugheit, to be returned to their original crews.
-Løvenørn reported on 17 September from Farsund that the British sloop Sea Guller had arrived with the privateer Le Petit Diable and de Vlugheit but not the two prizes which had been reclaimed by their previous owners.
-Both the French and the Dutch protested at the poor condition of the ships delivered.
-When the captain of the British ship received orders from London to transfer the ships as they were or to sail away leaving the two ships at anchor, Løvenørn accepted them but put the case to a Notary Public for assessment.
-The British captain would not recognise any such legal assessment.
+In May 1796 he was ordered to go to Farsund in southwest Norway to receive from the British four ships which had been seized in Norwegian harbours.
+These ships were the French privateer Le Petit Diable and two prizes captured by her, and the Dutch ship de Vlugheit, to be returned to their original crews.
+Løvenørn reported on 17 September from Farsund that the British sloop HMS Seagull had arrived with Le Petit Diable and de Vlugheit but not the two prizes of the French ship.
+Both the French and the Dutch protested at the poor condition of Le Petit Diable and de Vlugheit.
+When the captain of Seagull received orders from London to transfer the two ships as they were or to sail away leaving them at anchor, Løvenørn accepted them but put the case to a Notary Public for assessment, which the captain of Seagull refused to recognise.

 Visiting the Eider region in 1799 he drew up plans for the better operating of the Eider Canal which had opened some fifteen years earlier, in 1784.
 In 1809 he was organising the Department of ferries in Denmark, and in the same year became a member of the Canal Directorate, which in 1811 became the department responsible for canals, harbours and lighthouses where he also served for a few years.
 In 1816 Løvenørn became a director of the General Customs Office and Commercial College.
 Throughout all these duties he maintained a lively correspondence with foreign scientific establishments of which he was a member, including the Institute de France.